asirobots-open/research/asi_ros1_sim/README.md

 ### Rviz Node

 For visual monitoring of the vehicle and grid.
 Also launches an xterm window for e.g. monitoring rostopics

+### Boring Planner Node

+A plan publisher is included for demonstration purposes only.
+This planner does not exist in the image but is included with this repo and is automatically built and run with the other nodes when the example simulation is run.
+The planner publishes a plan specified with either "viapoints" or "segments" in a json calibration file.

 ### Boring Controller Node